sm3saurabh/fundamentals/data-structures/linked-list/README.md

 }
 ```

 For brevity, our node can only store int data.
-But you can very well extend this node to be used with a generic template
+But you can very well extend this node to be used with a generic template.

 ### Advantages of linked list w.r.t arrays